Do I need to sit the TSA?

 - Read the question twice!

 - For the essay question, thinking of it like a debate or a discussion can be helpful.
-Think of the major arguments, of course, but be sure to think critically, in order to tease out some of the more subtle aspects of the question.
+Think of the major arguments but be sure to think critically, in order to tease out some of the more subtle aspects of the question.
 Even if you have a strong opinion, make sure to express how others with different viewpoints could respond the question.

 Where can I find past papers for the TSA?